 In this financial year, On PC front, some respite is seen in the production volumes.
-The Company expects the Passenger vehicle volume to grow in comparison to the previous year, driven by an intermittent improvement in consumer sentiments and continued preference for personal mobility, although supply chain issues could limit the growth.
+The Company expects the Passenger vehicle volume to grow in comparison to the previous year, driven by an intermittent improvement

+In last two years, Bidadi plant has rapidly transformed itself into a low cost manufacturing destination by restructuring to a flexible labor model.
+With its current 40% temporary manpower and implementation of advance analytics & i4.0 solutions, the plant is moving forward in order to become fit for future.
+From detecting defects through AI enabled AVIS system to AI based video analytics solution to train and track quality from temporary manpower, i4.0 is making rapid progress in Bidadi.
+With a focus on becoming preferred location for diesel & non-diesel products the plant has rolled out its new vision-2025 "Diesel & Beyond".
+Enabled by this vision, Bidadi plant is making strong and sustainable improvements in operational excellence which is propelled by latest i4.0 solutions, smart manufacturing & strong BPS drives like speed weeks, RFID based Kanban system & flow improvements across various value streams.
+With the strategy of "Inspired Minds @work", plant is also focusing on creating an inspiring & positive leadership, improving employee experience to have highly engaged employees & building a high performance culture.
+The result of the strategy is reflected in the increased score in latest GPTW survey, where bidadi plant got the highest score among large plants.
+In the quest towards sustainability, Bidadi plant has become CO2 neutral since 2020 & has set a target to reduce absolute water withdrawal by 25% by 2025 over the consumption in the year 2017.
+Various Energy analytics solutions like DEEPsights & AI enabled AHU management systems have helped the plant reduce energy consumption by 15% (678Mwh) for the year 2021.
+Bidadi Plant bagged in consumer sentiments and continued preference for personal mobility, although supply chain issues could limit the growth.
 The CV segment saw a small sequential growth.
 Macro indicators like construction, mining and real estate are very well in place.
 Also freight availability has been increasing and infrastructure activities are on an up-move.
 3W Demand recovery is expected as offices and educational institutions are re-opening.
 2W segment is still struggling to recover from pre-pandemic levels while posting month-on-month growth.
 The Company expects Tractor retail sales to remain stable in 2022 amid healthy crop realizations.
 Overall, domestic automobile sales volume is expected to post a healthy growth in 2022-23, after three consecutive years of decline and despite the headwinds of high oil price and supply side constraints.
 Bosch has a long-term strategy to shape the market in key technologies with innovative products and solutions.
 Bosch Limited thus, continues its stance to be a technology agnostic partner to customers, government, and other stakeholders.
 For all Bosch businesses beyond Mobility Solutions, the Company has a two-pronged approach.
 On the one hand, Bosch continues to bring in 'Fit for market' products and solutions while on the other, the Company will increase its 'Go to Market' footprint using both offline and digital platforms.
-The Company will continue to invest in the e-Commerce channel to widen the reach to Customers.
+The Company will continue to invest in the PS 2021 Award for "CO2 and Energy Efficiency". the e-Commerce channel to widen the reach to Customers.
 Overall, with increased private and public investment in infrastructure, the outlook is positive for the beyond Mobility businesses of the Company.

-4. MANUFACTURING AND OTHER FACILITIES

-4.1 Bidadi (Karnataka)
+4. MANUFACTURING AND OTHER FACILITIES 4.1 Bidadi (Karnataka)